British war crimes: Looting

 In violation of the Hague Conventions, British troops conducted small scale looting in Normandy following their liberation.
 On 21 April 1945, British soldiers randomly selected and burned two cottages in Seedorf, Germany, in reprisal against local civilians who had hidden German soldiers in their cellars.
+On 23 May 1945, British troops in Schleswig-Holstein were alleged to have plundered Glücksburg castle, stealing jewellery, and desecrating 38 coffins from the castle's mausoleum.
 Historian Sean Longden claims that violence against German prisoners and civilians who refused to cooperate with the British army "could be ignored or made light of".

 Torture of POWs

 An MI19 prisoner of war facility, known as the "London Cage", was utilised during and immediately after the war.
 This facility has been the subject of allegations of torture.
 The Bad Nenndorf interrogation centre, in occupied Germany, managed by the Combined Services Detailed Interrogation Centre, was the subject of an official inquiry in 1947.
 It found that there was "mental and physical torture during the interrogations".

 Rapes

 Rape was committed by British troops during the British advance towards Germany.
 During late 1944, with the army based across Belgium and the Netherlands, soldiers were billeted with local families or befriended them.
 In December 1944, it came to the attention of the authorities that there was a "rise of indecency with children" where abusers had exploited the "atmosphere of trust" that had been created with local families.
 While the army "attempted to investigate allegations, and some men were convicted, it was an issue that received little publicity."
 Rape also occurred once British forces had entered Germany.
 Many rapes involved alcohol, but there were also instances of premeditated attacks.
 For example, on a single day in April 1945, three women in Neustadt am Rübenberge were raped.
 In the village of Oyle, near Nienburg, two soldiers attempted to coerce two girls into a nearby wood.
 When they refused, one was grabbed and dragged into the woods.
 When she began to scream, in according to Longden, "one of the soldiers pulled a gun to silence her.
 Whether intentionally or in error the gun went off hitting her in the throat and killing her."

 Sean Longden highlights that "Some officers failed to treat reports of rape with gravity."
 He provides the example of a medic, who had a rape reported to him.
 In cooperation with the Royal Military Police, they were able to track down and apprehend the perpetrators who were then identified by the victim.
 When the two culprits "were taken before their CO.
 His response was alarming.
 He insisted since the men were going on leave no action could be taken and that his word was final."